tangjm/data-engineering-notes/public/AWS/module4_cloud_security/notes_cloud_security.md

 #### KMS (Key Management Service)
 - create and manage encryption keys
 - integrates with CloudTrail
-- Uses hardware security modules (HSM)
+- uses hardware security modules (HSM)

 ### Cognito
 - service for managing user credentials and authentication for your applications.
 - Add sign-up, sign-in and access control to web and mobile applications
-- Amazon Cognito User Pools are used to manage user authentication to web and mobile apps
+- Amazon Cognito User Pools are used to manage user authentication to your web and mobile apps
-- Amazon Cognito Identity Pools are used to provide temporary AWS credentials for accessing AWS services.
+- Amazon Cognito Identity Pools are used to provide temporary AWS credentials to users for accessing AWS services.

 ### AWS Shield